avinashgaur1998/Intern_documentation/README.md

 |DATA|11|

-The code to be uploaded on Arduino with transmitter and Reciever respectively has been attached in this [RF_433Hz](https://github.com/avianshgaur/Intern_documentation/tree/master/RF_433Hz) folder.
+The code to be uploaded on Arduino with transmitter and Reciever respectively has been attached in this [RF_433MHz](https://github.com/avianshgaur/Intern_documentation/tree/master/RF_433Hz) folder.

 **NOTES:**
 * While working with RF 5V without antenna, it gave a range of about 15m in the line of sight.
 * Range can be increased by adding antenna to the Transmitter and Reciever.
+* [RadioHead](http://www.airspayce.com/mikem/arduino/RadioHead/RadioHead-1.46.zip) library has to be installed before uploading the code.

 **Specification of RF_433MHz Transmitter**
 * Frequency Range: 433.92 MHz
 * Input Voltage: 5V